manrajminhas/Classroom-Booking-System/docs/decisions/001-use-typescript-react.md

 - Allowed options: JavaScript or TypeScript, with either next.js or React.
 - Some team members are familiar with React.
 - React's architecture is component-based, which suits the incremental planning steps for this project.
-- TypeScript offers improved maintainability through type safety, which reduces runime errors and allows safer refactoring.
+- TypeScript offers improved maintainability through type safety, which reduces runtime errors and allows safer refactoring.
 - Next.js offers server-side rendering, which is not a priority for this classroom booking project.
 The booking tool instead focuses on internal authenticated users.

 **Decision:**